Reactive Streams and Kotlin Flows

 Hindsight

 We also have the luxury of not having to implement all the conceivable operators in the core library.
-We can pick only the most popular and basic ones, while Kotlin’s support for extension functions⁹ combined with the simplicity of Flow design make user-defined operators easy to write and just as easy to use as built-in ones.
+We can pick only the most popular and basic ones, while Kotlin’s support for extension functions combined with the simplicity of Flow design make user-defined operators easy to write and just as easy to use as built-in ones.

 Integration

 Kotlin Flows are still conceptually reactive streams.
 Even as they are suspension-based and do not implement the corresponding interfaces directly, they are designed in such a way as to make integration with systems based on reactive streams straightforward.
-We provide out-of-the-box flow.asPublisher()
+We provide out-of-the-box flow.asPublisher() extension function to convert Flow to the reactive stream Publisher interface and publisher.asFlow() extension for the reverse conversion.

 Status

-major release that will stabilize core flow APIs and basic operators.
+Kotlin Flows was released as an experimental API in kotlinx.coroutines version 1.3.0-M1.
+It is the first milestone to the upcoming 1.3.0 major release that will stabilize core flow APIs and basic operators.
 Your feedback is especially valuable at this time, as it helps us nail down the shape and function of these APIs.

 Further reading and footnotes

-- ^ ReactiveX web site to learn more about Reactive Extensions and how they are different from other data-processing approaches.
+1. ^ ReactiveX web site to learn more about Reactive Extensions and how they are different from other data-processing approaches.

-- ^ Cold flows, hot channels to dive into the difference between hot and cold streams.
+2. ^ Cold flows, hot channels to dive into the difference between hot and cold streams.

-- ^ Reactive Stream 1.0.0 interview by Viktor Klang on the history and origins of Reactive Streams specification.
+3. ^ Reactive Stream 1.0.0 interview by Viktor Klang on the history and origins of Reactive Streams specification.

-- ^ Reactive Streams web site to explore the challenge of asynchrony with back-pressure.
+4. ^ Reactive Streams web site to explore the challenge of asynchrony with back-pressure.

-- ^ Kotlin coroutines specification to see the what use-cases Kotlin coroutines were designed to cover and how they are implemented.
+5. ^ Kotlin coroutines specification to see the what use-cases Kotlin coroutines were designed to cover and how they are implemented.

-- ^ Simple design of Kotlin Flow to understand the details of flow design.
+6. ^ Simple design of Kotlin Flow to understand the details of flow design.

-- ^ Structured Concurrency to review the challenges of concurrency and how a structured approach provides a solution.
+7. ^ Structured Concurrency to review the challenges of concurrency and how a structured approach provides a solution.

-- ^ Execution context of Kotlin Flows to master the details of
+8. ^ Execution context of Kotlin Flows to master the details of flowOn operator and a simple mental model for flow execution context.

-operator and a simple mental model for flow execution context. - ^ Extension-oriented design to appreciate API design implications of Kotlin extension functions.
+9. ^ Extension-oriented design to appreciate API design implications of Kotlin extension functions.